-- reflecting on current concerns

-- receiving reports from Yearly Meeting Trustees, Meeting for Sufferings, and committees
+- reflecting on current concerns - receiving reports from Yearly Meeting Trustees, Meeting for Sufferings, and committees - making decisions as the constitutional authority for all British Quakers.

-- appointing people to various committees

 The way Yearly Meeting works is explained in chapter 6 of Quaker faith & practice There is also information at www.quaker.org.uk/ym.